cektrendstudio/cektrend-engine-go/README.md

-# Kaksuy API Go
+# Cektrend Engine API Go

-This is a Golang project for Kaksuy API Go.
+This is a Golang project for Cektrend Engine API Go.

 ## Getting Started